-[ This website, and my book, When Trucks Stop Running: Energy and the future of transportation, make the case that fossil fuel energy can not be replaced by other forms of energy.
-Martin Hoffert, et al makes a great concise case that this is so in the 2002 Advanced Technology Paths to Global Climate Stability: Energy for a Greenhouse Planet, Science.
-Vol 298.
-This study by 18 scientists and engineers evaluated technologies that would make energy without burning oil, coal or natural gas and found that no single system or combination of systems could replace fossil fuels.
-Alice Friedemann www.energyskeptic.com ]
+Preface.
+This website, and my book, When Trucks Stop Running: Energy and the future of transportation, and Martin Hoffert, et al in the 2002 Advanced Technology Paths to Global Climate Stability: Energy for a Greenhouse Planet, Science.
+Vol 298 argue that the only possible energy resource that could replace fossil fuels is Fusion.

 Clery, D. November 27, 2015.
 More delays for ITER fusion project…first plasma will take 6 years longer than planned.
 Science 350:1011.

 Managers of the troubled ITER fusion project delivered a dose of reality last week: a new schedule that is likely to push the estimated date of completion back by 6 years, to 2025, and add roughly €2 billion to the project’s ballooning cost.
 Researchers have never managed to achieve a controlled fusion reaction on Earth that produces more energy than it consumes.
 ITER, with a doughnut-shaped “tokamak” reaction chamber able to contain 840 cubic meters of superheated hydrogen gas, or plasma, is the biggest attempt so far and should produce 500 megawatts of power from a 50 megawatt input.
 The project began in 2006 with an estimated cost of €5 billion and a start date—or first plasma—in 2016.
 The figures quickly changed to €15 billion and 2019, but confidence in those numbers has eroded over the years.